wilkin547/docs.es-es/docs/fsharp/style-guide/formatting.md

     }
 ```

-<span data-ttu-id="58b2f-209">Colocar el token de apertura en una nueva línea y el token de cierre en una nueva línea es preferible si está declarando implementaciones de interfaz o miembros en el registro:</span><span class="sxs-lookup"><span data-stu-id="58b2f-209">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>
+<span data-ttu-id="4439d-209">Es preferible colocar el token de apertura en una nueva línea y el token de cierre en una nueva línea si se declaran implementaciones de interfaz o miembros en el registro:</span><span class="sxs-lookup"><span data-stu-id="4439d-209">Placing the opening token on a new line and the closing token on a new line is preferable if you are declaring interface implementations or members on the record:</span></span>

 ```fsharp
 // Declaring additional members on PostalAddress